Towards the end of last year, I decided I’d like to have a go at making the next step from modding guitars to making them.

 Carving and Shaping

-Watching a lot of YouTube videos, it seemed that a spindle sander would make things easier, so I grabbed one from Triton and got to work.
+Watching a lot of YouTube videos, it seemed that a spindle sander would make things easier, so I grabbed this one (referring link, opens in new window) from Triton and got to work.
 Unless stated otherwise, various 80 grit cylinders were used.

 After experimenting with shapes using a pencil, it was time to shape.